Dancing Undercover

 Dancing Undercover is the third studio album by American glam metal band Ratt, released in 1986.
 The album was produced by Beau Hill and contains the hit single/video "Dance", which appeared in the Miami Vice episode "Down for the Count".
 Two other videos were made: "Body Talk", which was used on the soundtrack for the Eddie Murphy film The Golden Child, and "Slip of the Lip".
 It charted at No. 26 on the Billboard 200 chart and at No. 14 on Rolling Stones Album Chart.
 The album went platinum.

-Ratt's opening acts on the tour in support of the album included Poison, Cinderella, Cheap Trick, Queensrÿche, and Vinnie Vincent Invasion.